mcleamj/aesthetic_value/README.md

 Please use the following citation:

-> McLean _et al._ (2024) Conserving the beauty of the world's reef fish communities.
+> McLean _et al._ (2024) Conserving the beauty of the world's reef fish assemblages.
 URL: <https://github.com/mcleamj/aesthetic_value/>.